damosull/cypress-cucumber/README.md

 If you want to run automated tests on ..., but have little or no idea on how to run specific test scripts, then follow below steps.
 This will help you run specific automated test scripts from the ...
 Test Suite.

+# Running Tests for non-tech users (on Azure DevOps pipeline - access is not public ATM)

 To run tests on Azure Pipelines, go to this link (to be added), click on `Run pipeline`, put the command suggested below under `Build Parameters`.
 Choose the test environment as required.
 Then, Click `Run`.

-## Running any test case from Azure DevOps
+# Running any test case from Azure DevOps (on Azure DevOps pipeline - access is not public ATM)

 - To run specific tests where you know the test ID, mention the Azure test IDs in this command.
 For example, if I want to run test case ID 28722, the command to use in the `Build Parameters` field would be `npx cypress run --env tags=@28722`
 - To run multiple tests, just add those test IDs in the tags section of the above command, eg: `tags='@xyz or @abc or @lmn or @pqr or @fgh'`